Good morning my Minette

 With good observational skills, it is easy to distinguish what is going on around you and can make better judgements in the situation.

 Situational Intelligence and Emotional Intelligence go hand in hand.
-It is a good combination, you will be able to recognise a situation and then stood up for yourself or getaway.
+It is a good combination, you will be able to recognise a situation and then stand up for yourself or get away.

 A streetwise person will always be alert but have the judgement not to panic or freak out.
-In a split second, they will know how to handle the situation and what to do.
+They will know how to handle the situation and what to do in a split second.

 If you have a very suspicious mind, it will make you a good judge of character.
-The way a person behaves, talks and interacts will tell you what kind of person it is.
+How a person behaves, talks and interacts will tell you what kind of person they are.
 Then there is still the gut feeling that will keep you safe.

 With this knowledge, you will find it easy to navigate your way in a strange place and city.
-You will find, many solo travellers, are streetwise people.
+You will find, that many solo travellers are streetwise people.

 Having the ability to be a good judge of character, helps to make new friends easy.